developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 #### C) Signature Presence Detection

 Detect the presence of a handwritten signature when scanning a document with Document Capture.
 This feature is useful particularly for delivery or courier services to automatically check if a signature is missing, rather than manually performing the check.
-The [NextGen SimulScan Template](../../templatebuilder) is required to designate the region on the form used to identify the location of the signature to detect its presence.
-Applies to [Image Capture](../../templatebuilder/#imagecapture) template type.
+The NextGen SimulScan Template<!--[NextGen SimulScan Template](../../templatebuilder)--> is required to designate the region on the form used to identify the location of the signature to detect its presence.
+Applies to Image Capture<!--[Image Capture](../../templatebuilder/#imagecapture)--> template type.
 Signature presence detection is controlled through the Content Provider.
 See [Content Provider programmer's guide](../../programmers-guides/content-provider/#parameters) for more information.<br>

 Video demonstration of signature presence detection: